FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 *Note that this statement assumes that the WPILibExtensions directory was cloned in the root of your WindRiver project.*

 These classes extend off items in Brad Miller's `WPILib` to add even more functionality to your robot codebase.
 We hope that they will be of help to you!
 If you ever need help, or want to see a feature added, you're welcome to talk over this GitHub repository, or to code the feature in yourself!

+##Robot Builder
+Now WPILibExtensions supports the FRC development tool Robot Builder!
+For those unfamiliar with the program, it's a drag and drop tool to help lay out the skeleton of a robot codebase.
+This version of Robot Builder uses WPILibExtensions in the code it generates so you can leverage the utilities this library gets right from the get go.
+In order to get this version, download this specially compiled version of the program from [here](http://evinugur.com/RobotBuilderWPILibExtensions.jar).
+For those interested, its source code is hosted on [GitHub](https://github.com/FRCTeam1073-TheForceTeam/RobotBuilderWPILibExtensions) as well.

 ##Contents:
 **[Tools:](#Tools)**